How to tour Europe in a Motorhome-the ULTIMATE guide

 Camper contact

-Camper Contact works in a very similar way to Park4night, however, the BIG thing it offers which we love is you can remove all parking spaces which aren’t suitable for longer motorhomes.
-We love this feature when we are towing a trailer behind our motorhome and want to make absolutely sure it’s suitable for a longer vehicle.
+Camper Contact works in a very similar way to Park4night, however, the BIG thing it offers which I love is you can remove all parking spaces which aren’t suitable for longer motorhomes.
+I love this feature if you want to make absolutely sure it’s suitable for a longer vehicle.

-Camper contact is free on the website but the app requires payment, which is another reason we prefer Park4night.
+Camper contact is free on the website but the app requires payment, which is another reason I prefer Park4night.

 Searchforsites